Pharos1/NewGLRenderEngine/README.md

 * CSM (Here I'd like to save [this](https://disqus.com/by/disqus_XCUOEk9iLH/?) comment on LearnOpenGL)
 * Post-Processing
 	* SSAO
+* Texture reuse optimization for models.

+## Simple TODOs
+* Make texture class manage only the ogl resources, not the path and others.
+* Make normal timer and scoped timers different classes

 ### Todo for things I am not sure about
 * Check Occlusion Query feature and use it instead for Occlusion Culling